Neats29/Learn-Heroku/README.md

 ##Learn how to host your app on Heroku

+###Aims?
+keep this tutorial SHORT and To The POINT.
+No life stories.

 ###What is it?

 Heroku is a cloud service that hosts your app.
 You can do this for free if you have a small app.